dherincx92/fpds/README.md

 $ brew install uv
 ```

 Once `uv` is installed, you can use the project Makefile to ensure your local environment is synced with the latest library installation.
-Start by running `make install` -- this will
-check the status of the `uv.lock` file, and install all project dependencies + extras.
+Start by running `make install` — this will check the status of the `uv.lock` file, and install all project dependencies + extras

 ## Usage